Oromo expansion: Reprisals under Sarsa Dengel

+The Oromo also encountered conflict with the Argobba following their invasion of Ifat and Shewa.
 Forced to fight the Ottomans in the north of his empire, Sarsa Dengel turned to curb the spread of the Oromo in the south in the 1570s.
 The first mention of his actions is in his short Royal Chronicle, which states that he fought a force of Borana Oromo at Lake Zway under a luba named Ambissa.
 After the 1572 rains, the Oromo had taken Wej, and the Emperor gathered his forces from throughout Ethiopia to form an army at Gind Beret.
 From there, Sarsa Dengel headed south, where he found that the Oromo had also taken Maya.
 Despite the small size of his army, he was able to defeat the Oromo in the area, push them back to Fatagar, and capture a large number of cattle.
 Sarsa Dengel again learned in 1574 of Oromo incursions in Shewa and of the pillaging of cattle in lowland Zéma.
 The Emperor sent Azzaj Halibo with only 50 cavalry to the area, who forced the Oromo to flee and sent the heads of 80 Oromos to the Emperor as trophies.
 Sarsa Dengel was again forced to head north with his army to crush the Ottoman-backed Bahr Negus Yeshaq, but later returned to Wej in 1577–1578 to fend off Oromo advances in the area.
 As a result of the battle in the Mojjo Valley (just east of modern Addis Ababa) against the Borana Oromo, corpses were strewn all over the surrounding countryside.
 The Emperor then fended off an attack by the Abati Oromo near Bashilo River.
 As a result of the battle, according to Bahrey, less than ten Oromo survived.